 Samples directory of the SpatialOS Unreal Engine fork which you downloaded as part of the Get started steps.

 (If you want to see the game running, there’s a video on youtube to check out.)

 Before you start

 - Get started 1 - Dependencies

-- Get started 2 - Get and build the GDK’s Unreal Engine Fork
+- Get started 2 - Set up the fork and plugin

 - Get started 3 - Set up a project: The Starter Template (Note that you must follow the Starter Template instructions and not the Example Project instructions.)